Please pay close attention to the following sections of the Specifications for Thesis Preparation:

 The information you provide must match the title page and abstract of your thesis.
 You will be asked to confirm or provide:

-If you retain copyright you may also, optionally, apply a Creative Commons License to your thesis.
+You may, optionally, choose to apply a Creative Commons License to your thesis.
 The Creative Commons License allows you to grant permissions and provide guidance on how your work can be reused by others.
 For more information about CC: https://creativecommons.org/about/cclicenses/

 Before you apply a CC license or CC0 (public domain) to your work, please note that the licenses cannot be revoked.
 This means once you apply a CC license to your material, anyone who receives it may rely on that license for as long as the material is protected by copyright, even if you later stop distributing it.